Quality and Experience

 Low Pressure

 If an irrigation system is installed while water pressure is at the low stage, great care must be taken to ensure adequate pressure and flow (gallons able to be delivered).
 This is necessary to operate the system at an efficient level.
-Improper planning for low water pressure will result in inconsistent and uneven water delivery (even when high-quality equipment is used and proper spacing is employed).
-When this occurs, the property owner must over water certain areas to provide coverage for "dry spots".
-This wastes a significant amount of water and money.
+Improper planning for low water pressure will result in inconsistent and uneven water delivery, even when high-quality equipment is used and proper spacing is employed.
+When this occurs, the property owner must overwater certain areas to provide coverage for dry spots, which wastes a significant amount of water and money.

 High Pressure